grandmastr/grand.fi/README.md

 ## Testing

-The project uses Playwright for component testing.
-This allows us to test components in a real browser environment, providing more reliable test results.
+The project uses Playwright for both unit and component testing.
+This allows us to test both business logic and UI components in a real browser environment, providing more reliable test results.

 ### Running Tests